 The definition of exploitation I will elaborate shares much with that proposed by Sørensen.
 Like Sørensen, I argue that exploitation generates antagonistic interests in which the material welfare of exploiters is causally dependent upon harms to the material interests of the exploited.
 I also believe that this causal dependence is rooted in the ways in which productive assets of various sorts are owned and controlled.
 And, like Sørensen, I argue that defining class in terms of exploitation rather than simply material conditions of life provides the richest conceptual foundations for linking an account of material inequality with an account of social conflict.

-We differ in two respects: first, I do not think that rents in and of themselves provide a full account of the explanatory mechanisms of exploitation, and second, I think capitalism generates antagonistic class interests even under the imaginary conditions of perfect competition.
+Where we differ is in two respects: first, I do not think that rents in and of themselves provide a full account of the explanatory mechanisms of exploitation, and second, I think capitalism generates antagonistic class interests even under the imaginary conditions of perfect competition.
 The first of these points involves examining the ways in which exploitation involves the appropriation of "labor effort" rather than simply "advantage"; the second involves showing how capitalist property relations generate antagonisms even under perfectly competitive markets.

-Exploitation and the Appropriation of Labor Effort
+Exploitation and the appropriation of labor effort

-Exploitation, as I will define the concept, exists when three criteria are satisfied (see Wright [1997, pp. 9-19] for details):
+Exploitation, as I will define the concept, exists when three criteria are satisfied (see Wright, 1997: 9-19 for details):

-- 1. The inverse interdependent welfare principle.-The material welfare of exploiters causally depends upon the reductions of material welfare of the exploited.3 - 2.
-The exclusion principle.-This inverse interdependence of the welfare of exploiters and the exploited depends upon the exclusion of the exploited from access to certain productive resources. - 3.
-The appropriation principle.-Exclusion generates material advantage to exploiters because it enables them to appropriate the labor effort of the exploited.
+- (1) The inverse interdependent welfare principle: the material welfare of exploiters causally depends upon the reductions of material welfare of the exploited.2 - (2) The exclusion principle: this inverse interdependence of welfares of exploiters and exploited depends upon the exclusion of the exploited from access to certain productive resources. - (3) The appropriation principle: Exclusion generates material advantage to exploiters because it enables them to appropriate the labor effort of the exploited.

-Exploitation is thus a diagnosis of the process through which certain inequalities in incomes are generated by inequalities in rights and powers over productive resources: the inequalities occur, in part at least, through the ways in which exploiters, by virtue of their exclusionary rights and powers over resources, are able to appropriate labor effort of the exploited.
-If the first two of these principles are present, but not the third,
+Exploitation is thus a diagnosis of the process through which certain inequalities in incomes are generated by inequalities in rights and powers over productive resources: the inequalities occur, in part at least, through the ways in which exploiters, by virtue of their exclusionary rights and powers over resources, are able to appropriate labor effort of the exploited.3 If the first two of these principles are present, but not the third, what might be termed nonexploitative economic oppression may exist, but not exploitation.
+The crucial difference is that in nonexploitative economic oppression, the advantaged social category does not itself need the excluded category.
+While the welfare of the advantaged does depend upon the exclusion principle, there is no on-going interdependence of their activities with those of the disadvantaged.
+In the case of exploitation, the exploiters actively need the exploited: exploiters depend upon the effort of the exploited for their own welfare.